Falcons take on Grizzlies on May 1 at Falcon Field.

-Mike Kazlausky enters his seventh year as Air Force baseball head coach in 2017.
+Mike Kazlausky enters his eighth year as Air Force baseball head coach in 2018.
 Kazlausky was named head baseball coach on June 2, 2011, by Athletic Director Dr. Hans Mueh.
 Kazlausky retired from active duty, effective June 1, 2011, and his interim tag was lifted to official head coach status.
 A former player and Academy graduate, Kazlausky epitomizes what it means to don the Falcon baseball Blue and White.

 Kazlausky, known as "Coach Kaz" is a 1991 Academy graduate and has also logged six years as an assistant coach at the Academy.
 He is the first Academy graduate to become head baseball coach at Air Force and was the program's first military coach since 1988.

 Kazlausky retired with the rank of major after 20 years of meritorious service with the U.S. Air Force.
 As the interim head coach in 2011, Kazlausky led the Falcons to a 19-36 overall record, leading the program to the most wins since 2002.
 The 19 wins were also the second-most in school history against Division I opponents and the most Division I wins by a first-year head coach at the Academy.